target/goalert/web/src/app/documentation/sections/IntegrationKeys.md

 ---

+## Azure Monitor

+Azure Monitor delivers alerts by having an **action group** POST a webhook.
+One GoAlert endpoint can serve any number of action groups across any number of subscriptions — the integration key in the URL selects which service the alert lands on.

+> **The webhook URL is a credential.** Unlike Amazon CloudWatch, Azure Monitor does not sign its webhook deliveries, so the integration key in the URL is the *only* thing protecting the endpoint.
+Anyone who obtains the URL can create arbitrary alerts on that service.
+Treat it with the same care as a password, and generate a new key if you believe it has been exposed.

+To trigger an alert from an Azure Monitor alert rule, follow these steps:

+1. Within GoAlert, on the Services page, select the service you want to process the alert.
+Under Integration Keys:

+   - Key Name: Enter a name for the key.
+   - Key Type: Azure Monitor
+   - Click Add Key.
+Copy the generated URL and keep it handy, as you'll need it in the next step.

+2. In the Azure portal, open **Monitor → Alerts → Action groups** and select (or create) the action group your alert rules notify.
+Under **Actions**, add a **Webhook**:

+   - Name: e.g. `GoAlert`
+   - URI: Paste in the Azure Monitor webhook URL you generated in step 1.
+   - **Enable the common alert schema: Yes** — this is required.
+GoAlert rejects deliveries that use Azure's legacy schema, with an error naming this setting.
+   - Click Save.

+3. Ensure the alert rules you want to page on reference that action group.

+Notes:

+- An action group can hold more than one webhook receiver, so you can add GoAlert alongside an existing destination and have both fire.
+That makes rollout additive, and rollback is deleting one receiver.
+- The alert rule name becomes the alert summary, and alerts are deduplicated on Azure's alert ID, so a redelivery of the same firing will not create a second alert.
+- Alert rules with **auto-mitigate** enabled (the default for metric alerts) send a `Resolved` notification when the condition clears, which closes the corresponding GoAlert alert automatically.
+- Setting **custom properties** on an alert rule surfaces them in the alert details, which makes them a good place to put a runbook URL.
+- Metric and log alerts render their condition, threshold and observed value.
+Log alerts also include the query and a link to the search results.
+Any other signal type still produces a usable alert built from the fields common to every Azure payload.

+---

 ## Email

 It is possible to create an Email integration key from the Service Details page.
 This will generate a unique email address that can be used for creating alerts.